denoland/manual/getting_started/setup_your_environment.md

 > .$profile
 ```

-This will be create a Powershell profile at
+This will create a Powershell profile at
 `$HOME\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`, and it
 will be run whenever you launch the PowerShell.